 Off-site regional hydromodification controls may be implemented in lieu of, or in combination with, onsite controls, where an approved plan, including an appropriate funding mechanism, is in place that accounts for the stream channel changes expected to result from changes in the project's runoff conditions.
-The regional controls (or combination of controls) shall be designed to achieve the hydromodification management standard objective threshold of Ep = 1.0, or an alternative value shown to be protective, at the point of discharge to the susceptible receiving water.to as far downstream as potential impacts could occur10.
-Typically, hydromodification impacts
+The regional controls (or combination of controls) shall be designed to achieve the hydromodification management standard objective threshold of Ep = 1.0, or an alternative value shown to be protective, at the point of discharge to the susceptible receiving water to as far downstream as potential impacts could occur10.
+Typically, hydromodification impacts are most severe just downstream of development and they tend to decrease as more undeveloped area contributes to the channel in the downstream direction, thus diluting the impact.

-10 A demonstration of negligible risk to hydromodification impacts, as described in Section 3.4, is one way to evaluate the extent of potential impacts.
-Guidance on the extent of downstream monitoring provided by Stein and Bledsoe (2013a) in SCCWRP Technical Report 752 can also be used to evaluate the extent of potential impact for regional control.
-This criteria includes: (1) at least one reach downstream of the first grade-control point (but preferably the second downstream grade-control are most severe just downstream of development and they tend to decrease as more undeveloped area contributes to the channel in the downstream direction, thus diluting the impact.
 Unless there is a more sensitive receiving channel downstream of the discharging outfall, the governing calculation point for sizing regional BMPs will be the point of discharge to the nearest susceptible receiving channel.
 Regional controls that are designed to provide FDC to the pre-project condition, at the point where the regional control discharges, meet the erosion potential performance standard and comply with this HCP.